top of page

 The walking is consistent rather than technical, requiring patience, pacing, and the ability to keep moving for several hours.
 As we climb higher, the landscape begins to open up, offering views across the surrounding ranges and a sense of being truly immersed in the alpine environment.

-Day 2 – Summit Loop & Descent
+Day 2 – Descent

-Approx. 11–13 km | Moderate
+Approx. 7 -13km | Moderate

 Distance & Terrain